P A L A Z Z I D I L ’ A M E R I C A N I

 The Palaces of the American Corsicans

-The Palazzu of Jean-André and Joseph-Marie Giorgi is a good example. »
+The palazzu of Jean-André and Joseph-Marie Giorgi is a fine example of this.

 Extrait du livre :